useblocks/sphinx-needs-enterprise/docs/scripts/export.rst

 -j / --json
 ~~~~~~~~~~~
-Location of a ``needs.json`` compatible file, which data shall exported to the service.
+Location of a ``needs.json`` compatible file in which we shall export the service data to.

 ``sne export elasticsearch -j docs/needs.json``